The difference between dicot and monocot leaf is due to the factors like the venation pattern and symmetry.

 The main characteristic feature to distinguish the dicot and monocot leaf is the type of venation a leaf have.
 One can easily observe either the veins are striking or parallel by seeing a leaf.
 Below is the diagram of dicot and monocot leaf, where we can see the venation pattern.

 To know the whole concept of dicot and monocot leaf cell, there are some properties which are as follows:

 It is the outer waxy envelope that covers the epidermis layer.
-Dicot leaf has a thin layer of cuticle on both the upper and lower epidermis whereas Monocot leaf has thick cuticle on the upper epidermis and thin on lower epidermis.
+Dicot leaf has a thin layer of cuticle on both the upper and lower epidermis, whereas monocot leaf has thick cuticle on the upper epidermis and thin on the lower epidermis.

-It is second covering that protects the internal cells against damage.
+It is a secondary covering that protects the internal cells against damage.
 It divides into: